 Despite the legalization of recreational marijuana in California, obtaining or renewing a medical marijuana card still comes with benefits.
 For one, medical patients are exempt from the 6.25% state sales tax on cannabis, slightly reducing the immense tax levied on marijuana in California.
-Medical marijuana patients are able to possess larger quantities of marijuana on their person at any time, which can be helpful if you often make large purchases.
-If you have a medical card, you are able to carry up to 8 ounces of flower at a time with some cities allowing even larger quantities.
-If you feel that 8 ounces does not meet your needs, your doctor can also give you the legal ability to carry as much as needed.
+Medical marijuana patients can possess larger quantities of marijuana on their person at any time, which can be helpful if you often make large purchases.
+If you have a medical card, you can carry up to 8 ounces of flower at a time with some cities allowing even larger quantities.
+If you feel that 8 ounces do not meet your needs, your doctor can also give you the legal ability to carry as much as needed.

 Unfortunately, California is not one of the few states who accepts reciprocity as it relates to out-of-state medical cards.
 Any medical patient over the age of 21 is free to purchase recreational marijuana at any licensed dispensary they choose, although they will still pay the taxes imposed on recreational weed.